Finding a property: where to start

-Most people start their hunt on online property portals such as Rightmove, Zoopla and OnTheMarket, which list properties being sold by estate agents and developers who advertise on these sites.
-Rightmove usually has the most comprehensive listings so is a good place to start.
+Most people start their hunt on property websites such as Rightmove, Zoopla and OnTheMarket, which list properties being sold by estate agents and developers that advertise on these sites.
+Rightmove usually has the most comprehensive listings, so is a good place to start.

-As well as browsing the portals' websites and apps, you can set up alerts so that you know as soon as a property matching your criteria becomes available.
+You can also set up alerts on the property websites, so you'll know as soon as a listing that matches your criteria becomes available.

-Online listings will usually include photos, floorplans, descriptions and key stats such as nearby schools, and they can give you a good flavour of the types of properties available for your budget.
+Online listings will usually include photos, floorplans, descriptions and key stats such as nearby schools.
+They can also give you a good flavour of the types of properties available for your budget.

-However, it's really important to get out and view properties in person, as they'll often be very different in the flesh.
+But it's really important to get out and view properties in person too, as they'll often be very different in the flesh.
 Read on to find out how to actually set up a viewing.

 People nearly always sell their homes through estate agents, and this means you'll need to register with agencies to be able to go on viewings.